Ray Hammond is Europe’s most experienced futurist and keynote speaker on future topics.

 Ray is also a successful and proven business leader and serial entrepreneur.
 He has hands-on experience of creating and selling profitable businesses.
 Today, Ray is the author of 14 books about the future, a body of work which he began in 1980 and which stands as testament to the long-term accuracy and reliability of his foresight.
 His 1984 publication, The On-Line Handbook, was the world’s first book to identify the overwhelming importance of the Internet and to identify ‘search’ as the key driving force behind all future on-line advertising and digital commerce.
 He is based in London.

-Born to Irish and American parents, Ray Hammond was brought up and educated in West London, U.K. At 17 he left formal education early to train as a junior news reporter on his local weekly newspaper, The Middlesex Chronicle.
+Born to Irish parents, Ray Hammond was brought up and educated in West London, U.K. At 17 he left formal education early to train as a junior news reporter on his local weekly newspaper, The Middlesex Chronicle.

 After a journalistic career which included spells on The Sunday Times and the music paper Sounds, he founded a magazine publishing company in 1974 to publish International Musician & Recording World.
 His founding partner was Richard Desmond who today continues to run the same business and now publishes The Daily Express and many other newspapers and magazines.